HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 1. Clearly expresses intent.
 1. Minimizes the number of classes and methods.

+---

 ### 1.67 Avoid Overloading Interfaces

 - Tight, small interfaces reduce coupling.
 - Avoid defining interfaces with too many functions to depend on.

+---

 ### 1.68 Favor Many Small Functions Over Complex Behavior Flags

 It’s better to have multiple specialized functions than a single function with behavior dictated by flags or code passed as arguments.

+---

 ### 1.69 Prefer Polymorphism Over Conditional Statements

 Where applicable, use polymorphism instead of `if/else` or `switch/case`.

+---

 ### 1.70 Use Long Names for Long Scopes

 - Short variable names are fine for small scopes.
 - Use descriptive, longer names for variables in larger scopes.

+---

 ### 1.71 Names Should Describe Side Effects

 - Function, variable, and class names should clearly indicate their purpose and behavior.
-- Example: A function named `createOrReturnOos` explicitly describes its dual behavior.
+- Example: A function named `createOrReturns` explicitly describes its dual behavior.

 ---